jimthoburn/picture-gallery/README.markdown

 ### Editing

-You’ll likely want to edit the files that were generated for you in the `api` folder.
+You can edit the files that were generated for you in the `api` folder.
-For example, you can change the album names and add dates.
+For example, you may want to change the album names and add dates.

 ```
 "title": "Japan in Winter",